Magnasium/gl-chat/README.md

 ## Community & Support

 We are building a FiveM server and community.
-Feel free to join us on Discord: licensev
+Feel free to join us on Discord: magnasium

 🔗 https://discord.gg/glrpg
 https://discord.gg/suWMMvT3rX